homenowramblings

 There's still a lot left to do in there, but it feels a room more than a construction area now.
 The next step will be to nail in all of the skirting/baseboards and trim which I recently painted.
 There will be many nails in our future.

-The library bench has a temporary set of panels covering the lower storage area.
-We've pulled some truly lovely fabric out of storage, which was originally used on a human-sized jack in the box in the show PlayThings.
-We're designing custom covers out of these colorful velvet panels, which will both look fantastic and continue our reinventing bits of our history in this new place.
+We've pulled some truly lovely fabric out of storage for this.
+The rich velvet was originally used on a human-sized jack in the box prop in the show PlayThings.
+We'll make the covers from this material, which will both look fantastic and continue our reinventing bits of history in this new place.

 One of my clown partners made some breakthroughs on juggling recently.
 I've been excited to wear the coach hat and encourage them to keep throwing things at me, themselves, and the floor.